Investigating Counterclaims in Causality Extraction from Text: Countercausality in Language and Reasoning

-\Citet{grivaz2010} further developed two tasks to help annotators: \emph{Causal Chain}: Try to build a chain of immediate causes to identify if something is causal.
-For example, \emph{the vase broke because of the fall} is causal since there is a clear causal chain though it is not the fall but the impact that causes the vase to break. \emph{Linguistic Tests}: Rephrase the text to take the form: \emph{A causes B}.
-Both of these tests require prior knowledge and an intuition of causality but helped annotators to reflect on why a statement is intuitively causal.
-This highlights that extracting causality is difficult because it is not a syntactic but a semantic feature of text.
+\Citeauthor{grivaz2010} guides annotators by instructing them to perform two test exercises during annotation: \Ni Causal chain test: Try to construct a plausible chain of events that leads from a statement's presumed cause to its effect.
+For example, ``the vase broke because it was knocked over'' is causal, since knocking the vase over may cause it to fall, which in turn may cause it to impact a surface and thus break. \Nii Paraphrase test (called \textit{linguistic test} by \citeauthor{grivaz2010}): Can the statement be paraphrased as ``A~causes~B''?
+Both tests still require prior domain knowledge and an intuition of causality, but were found to help annotators to systematically reflect on a statement.